therealdavids/codeissoftware/_posts/2018-10-06-A-Call-for-Contributors.md

 We're going to be goofy and use the technologies underpinning the websites we use and build every single day, plus our various work experiences and discoveries, to make _the coolest, most compatible thing_ you've ever seen, heard or felt.

 ## I want to play along!
-To join, complete this form below or email us.
+To join, complete this form below or email us at info@averyseriouswebsite.net.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeB7bh2nt5td0VubE3Xp4o3WJqw5kItvK-kCZT-5SY_L1IopQ/viewform?embedded=true" width="640" height="984" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>